BHSajuu/Placement-Alarm/README.md

 * **Dashboard:** Get a quick overview of your application stats, including total applications, active interviews, offers, and rejections.
 * **Company Directory:** A centralized place to manage all your job applications.
 * **Add and Track Applications:** Easily add new company applications with details like role, package, deadline, and application link.
-* **Smart Deadline Reminders:** Receive automated reminders for upcoming application deadlines via WhatsApp and Email.
+* **Smart Deadline Reminders:** Receive automated reminders for upcoming application deadlines via Email.
 * **User Authentication:** Secure user authentication powered by Clerk.
-* **Profile Management:** Manage your profile information, including your name, email, and WhatsApp number for notifications.
+* **Profile Management:** Manage your profile information, including your name, and email for notifications.

 ## 🚀 Technologies Used